philipparvaneh/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the controller and what didn't?

 \*\*What Worked Well:
-- Issues with code technically, improvised with 3-rd person narrating as smart fridge so easier for testing dialogue
+- improvised with 3-rd person narrating as smart fridge so easier for testing dialogue

 What Didn't Work
 - Glitchy and buggy when working